Missed connections caused by airline delays should be the responsibility of the airlines.

 - When the intra-European flight is more than 1,500 km and more than three hours late, the fine is €400 (about US$460).

-These delay rules apply to only European Union airline flights from outside of the EU.
+These delay rules apply to only European Union airline flights outside the EU.
 However, they apply to all airlines operating within the EU.

-Travelers United is discussing a change to the US regulations with both Congress and DOT.
+Travelers United is discussing a US regulation change with Congress and DOT.
 We are trying to institute delay rules similar to those of the EU here in the USA.
 When airlines had reciprocity agreements, missed connections caused by airline delays were handled by shifting passengers to other airlines.
 Today, most of the reciprocity agreements are no longer in force.
 Passengers need protection for missed connections that are no fault of their own.
-And, airlines should be held accountable for maintaining their public schedules.
+And airlines should be held accountable for maintaining their public schedules.

-If you agree with our efforts, join together with us and add your voice to thousands of others in Washington, DC.
-The more voices we have the better our concerns are heard.
-Plus, you will get benefits of secure WiFi, a travel info vault, $25 a month in dining savings, and a downloadable copy of Travel Rights.
-All in all, more than $400 in value for $29 the first year and then $39 for subsequent years.
+If you agree with our efforts, join with us and add your voice to thousands of others in Washington, DC.
+The more voices we have, the better our concerns are heard.
+Plus, you will get the benefits of secure WiFi, a travel info vault, and a password manager.
+All in all, more than $250 in value for $49 a year.